liangcheng-yu/hyperlight/README.md

 ## simpleguest.exe and callguest.exe

-To run the dotnet tests and examples you will need to download the simpleguest.exe and callbackguest.exe applications from [here] (https://github.com/deislabs/hyperlight/releases) and copy them to `src/tests/Guests/simpleguest/x64/debug/simpleguest.exe` and  `src/tests/Guests/callbackguest/x64/debug/callbackguest.exe` respectively.
-The directories do not exist, so you will need to create them first (note that they are case-sensitive).
+To run the dotnet tests and examples you will need the simpleguest.exe and callbackguest.exe applications.

+This repo includes a script to download the latest versions of these binaries.

+Make sure you have a recent version of [GitHub Command line](https://github.com/cli/cli) installed (the best way to ensure you get a recent version is to dowload it directly from the repo).
+[Follow these instructions to install on Mariner](https://github.com/cli/cli/blob/trunk/docs/install_linux.md#fedora-centos-red-hat-enterprise-linux-dnf).

 On Linux and PowerShell, you can use `mkdir -p` to create these directories.